Praqma/k8s-probes-demo/README.md

 You can then use "readiness probes" in the related kubernetes deployment file to check if the container is considered ready for service.

 This container image can also run in a "TROUBLEMAKER" role.
-In that role, it keeps messing up with the readiness probe, the effects of which can then be observed for learning purpose.
+In that role, it keeps messing up with the readiness and liveness probes; the effects of which can then be observed for learning purpose.
 The image runs in this "TROUBLEMAKER" role, when a environment variable name "ROLE" is set to "TROUBLEMAKER".
 You will need to set the kubernetes `command` to `["/troublemaker.sh"]` and set the kubernetes `args` to  `["nginx", "-g", "daemon off;"]`.

 **Remember:**
 * `ENTRYPOINT` in Docker = `command` in kubernetes